hcampbe1/hannahcampbell_COMP225/README.md

 audio and events apps and got them working in eclipse, then reviewed the code and corresponding chapters in Hello, Android.

-I then browsed through the rest of the book, reading the chapters on locating and the SQL.
+I then browsed through the rest of the book, skimming through most of the chapters.
-When I got to the chapter on OpenGL,
+Learning how to use 3D graphics sounded interesting, so I started to read through the OpenGL chapter and working through the example code, then tweaking the code to check that I knew what each part of the code was doing, like changing the picture on the cube, making it opaque, having it spin at different speeds/angles etc.